All of our Psychologists are highly skilled and trained to Doctorate level, and registered with HCPC.

 D.COUN.PSY, MSC (FOREN PSYCHOL), PG DIP., BSC (HONS), C.PSYCHOL, Registered Practitioner Counselling Psychologist (HCPC)

 I am a Counselling Psychologist, registered with the Health and Care Professions Council (HCPC).
+I provide a safe and professional space for you to explore your difficulties and find ways of coping to move forward.
 I have an Honours Degree in Psychology, a Postgraduate Diploma in Alcohol & Drug studies, a Masters Degree in Forensic Psychology and a Doctorate in Counselling Psychology.

-I have experience working with adults facing mild to severe mental health issues in both the voluntary sector and NHS setting.
+I have experience working with adults facing mild to severe mental health issues in the prison setting, the voluntary sector and NHS setting.
 I offer individual, couple and family therapy using a variety of theoretical approaches working from a pluralistic and integrative framework, adapted to suit your individual needs.
-I will work collaboratively with you to help you understand what you want from therapy and how you will be able to achieve this.
 Placing a firm importance on the therapeutic relationship, my therapeutic approach holds a humanistic underpinning.
 I can also work with you to achieve personal life goals, using a variety of coaching techniques.

 Dr Sophia Tolmie